Cashtastrophe/Minecraft-Adventures-Plus/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+-

-**To Reproduce**
+**How To Reproduce**
-Steps to reproduce the behavior (if known)
+Steps to reproduce the behavior (if known).
+-

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+-

 **Problem Mod**
 If applicable, the specific mod(s) causing the issues.
+-

 **Screenshots / Videos**
 If applicable, add screenshots or videos to help explain your problem.
+-

 **Information:**
- - Modpack Version
+ - Modpack Version:
- - Java Version
+ - Java Version:

 **Additional info**
 Add any other info.
+-